 When we started Landed, our goal was to create a way for essential professionals to access homeownership and put roots in their communities.
 While Landed has been and can be a transformative tool for many, we are aware that our program is not a fit for all homebuyers.
-In fulfilling our mission to help educators stay, occasionally, our work gravitates towards helping customers find other programs that may be better suited to their current situation.
+In fulfilling our mission to help educators live near the communities they serve, occasionally, our work gravitates towards helping customers find other programs that may be better suited to their current situation.
 Fortunately, as the challenge of accessing homeownership persists, more and more programs for down payment assistance are now available.

 These programs vary in their eligibility requirements - for both the homebuyer as well as the properties eligible for purchase - which makes it challenging to keep track.
 To help our homebuyers determine which homeownership program is the best fit for their needs, we created an overview of common homeownership programs, highlighting the program eligibility questions we hear most frequently.
 For a comprehensive guide to eligibility requirements, please visit the corresponding website for each program.

 Which homeownership assistance program is the right fit for you?

 When does it make sense to use Landed?
 In summary, Landed can be a great fit for an educator that is able to contribute their own 10% down payment and wants to maximize their options while sharing in the risk of homeownership.
 Landed can also be a great option in a competitive market as it allows homebuyers to put 20% down (see our post on the power of the 20% down payment).
 And when might a federal, city, or county program be a better fit?
 These programs can be a good fit when educators have less than 10% to put down and meet specific criteria (i.e. their combined household income is less than 140% area median income (AMI)) and are focusing their search within a specific city or county.